 The Welfare Reform Bill, currently being considered by the Northern Ireland Assembly, includes a proposal to introduce a benefit cap.
 The benefit cap is a maximum limit on the amount of benefit a household can receive.
-The benefit cap is expected to be introduced in Northern Ireland in spring 2014.

 What is the benefit cap?